tinogoehlert/xbox360_rf/README.md

 xbox360_rf
 ==========

-Python Library for communicating with the Xbox 360 RF Module
+Python Library for the Xbox 360 RF Module
 ------------------------------------------------------------

 this Library allows you to control your Xbox 360 RF Module